magneticio/vamp2setup/README.md

 It's time to try something a bit more complex.
 Vamp Lamia allow users to specify Policies on Virtual Services, i.e. automated processes than can alter the Virtual Service configuration over a period of time.
 When specifying a new Policy of this kind there are several options, let's start with the simplest one.
-Select List Virtual Service - edit and specify the values shown below in the Policies section, then submit.
+Select Others - Virtual Services - List Virtual Service - edit and specify the values shown below in the Policies section, then submit.

 ![](images/screen16.png)